sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Crash_Analytics/_index.md

 These breadcrumbs are collected and passed to the ACA.

-Breadcrumbs will only be reported in the case of a handled exception or a crash (they won't be found in the Dashboard).
-From ACA 1.4, breadcrumb events will be sent to the platform only when a crash occurs or when the crash event is sent to the platform.
+{{% alert title="⚠️ Warning" color="primary" %}}Breadcrumbs will only be reported in the case of a handled exception or a crash (they won't be found in the Dashboard).
+From ACA 1.4, breadcrumb events will be sent to the platform only when a crash occurs or when the crash event is sent to the platform.{{% /alert %}}

 ![breadcrumbs](/Images/appc/download/attachments/58726528/breadcrumbs.png)